ibm-cloud-docs/vlans/getting-help.md

 # Getting help and support
 {: #gettinghelp-vlans}

 If you have problems or questions when using VLANs, you can get help by searching for information or by asking questions through one of the forums listed below.
-You can also open a support case in the customer console by opening the [IBM Cloud console](https://{DomainName}/unifiedsupport/cases/add){:external}{: new_window} and log into your account.
+You can also open a support case by opening the [{{site.data.keyword.cloud_notm}} console](https://{DomainName}/unifiedsupport/cases/add){:external} and logging into your account.
 {:shortdesc}

 * In the navigation menu, select **Classic Infrastructure**.